reflectoring/reflectoring.github.io/_posts/2020-04-16-aws-cloudformation-deploy-docker-image.md

 We define the cluster and a security group that we will later need in the service stack.

-The security group allows inbound traffic from the loadbalancer (or, more specifically, from everything in the `PublicLoadBalancerSecurityGroup`) and inbound traffic from everything in the same security group so that our Docker containers can later talk to each other.
+The security group allows inbound traffic from the load balancer (or, more specifically, from everything in the `PublicLoadBalancerSecurityGroup`) and inbound traffic from everything in the same security group so that our Docker containers can later talk to each other.

 #### Roles